Want To Stand Out? Develop Your Personal Brand.

 You do not have to be looking for a new position.
 Do this while you’re in your current position and you’ll see some magic happen.
 Your boss will take notice.
 Employees will hear you more clearly.

 Before you get started, the most important thing is to be authentic.
-Remember the genie in Aladdin -“Bee Yourself!”
+Don't try to be someone you are not.

 Articulate Your Personal Values: What do you stand for?
 What drives you?
 Your values help you make decisions, provide focus and motivation.
 Write them down.